JasonLaux/DC-Boxjelly/README.md

 1044804 - Jiexin Liu jiexin@student.unimelb.edu.au  Deployment Lead
 1102336 - Chien-Chih Wang chienchihw@student.unimelb.edu.au  Quality Lead

-## How to develop
+## How to develop (Use command line to do the following process)
 - Install [pipenv](https://pipenv.pypa.io/en/latest/)
 - Run `pipenv sync` to install dependency
 - Run `pipenv shell` to start a shell based on the virtualenv
 - Then, use whatever shell command you want in the shell
-- If you want to install any packages, use `pipenv install`
+- If you want to install any packages, use `pipenv install` instead of `pip install`.
+  - After installing packages, use `pipenv lock -r > requirements.txt` to regenerate requirements file.
+- To run unit tests, use `pipenv run test`

 ## Interactive development
 - After the steps above, you can use `pipenv run repl` to start an interactive shell in IPython.
 You can import modules and test them, like `from models import Job`.